Balkh

-Balkh was historically an ancient place of religions, Zoroastrianism and Buddhism, and one of the wealthiest and largest cities of Khorasan, since the latter's earliest history.
-The city was known to Persians as Zariaspa and to the Ancient Greeks as Bactra, giving its name to Bactria (Greeks called the city also Zariaspa).
-It was mostly known as the center and capital of Bactria or Tokharistan.
-Marco Polo described Balkh as a "noble and great city".
-Balkh is now for the most part a mass of ruins, situated some 12 km from the right bank of the seasonally flowing Balkh River, at an elevation of about 365 m.
+Historically, the site of present-day Balkh was held in considerably high regard due to its religious and political significance in Ariana.
+A hub of Zoroastrianism and Buddhism, the ancient city was also known to the Persians as Zariaspa and to the Greeks as Bactra, giving its name to Bactria.
+As such, it was famously known as the capital of Bactria or Tokharistan.
+The Italian explorer and writer Marco Polo described Balkh as "a noble city and a great seat of learning" prior to the Mongol conquests.
+Most of the town now consists of ruined buildings, situated some 12 km from the right bank of the seasonally flowing Balkh River, at an elevation of about 365 m.